strarsis/sage10-fse/README.md

 ### The Gutenberg Editor page loads but stays blank!
 This happens when the backend sends an unexpected response (invalid JSON (so also just frontend HTML) or no response.
 The Gutenberg Editor [currently catches any JSON parse errors and silently stops initializing](https://github.com/WordPress/gutenberg/issues/45170) (staying blank).
-Adding or changing the order of template loaders can cause this, hence this example Sage 10 FSE theme uses a patched version of the Sage theme `acorn` runtime that doesn't respond [with a matching Blade-PHP non-block template](https://github.com/roots/acorn/issues/228).
+Adding or changing the order of template loaders can cause this, hence this example Sage 10 FSE theme uses a patched version of the Sage theme `acorn` runtime that does not respond [with a matching Blade-PHP non-block template](https://github.com/roots/acorn/issues/228).
 Also the aforementioned [disabling FSE using `remove_theme_support('block-templates')` in a FSE theme](https://github.com/WordPress/gutenberg/issues/45170#issuecomment-1287434694) causes this.